lospec/pixel-editor/README.md

 - Documentation

 - Possibility to hide and resize menus (layers, palette)
-- What's new window to show the latest updates
 - Line tool
 - Tiled mode
 - Load palette from LPE file
-- Move colours in (advanced) palette editor
 - Symmetry options

-- Custom color picker
-    - custom code without dependencies
-    - more features such as sliders / color modes

 - Mobile
     - Touch equivalent for mouse clicks